alphaMJL/odin_ruby_hangman/README.md

 Loading a game from a file

-Things that could be a nice touch, but are outside of the scope of what I am trying to do here.
+Things that could be a nice touch, but I need to keep moving forward and not over design these simple exercises.
 Wish List:
-Manage save games - delete from inside the game Checking to see if save game file exists and warning about overwrite.
+Manage save games - delete from inside the game
+Checking to see if save game file exists and warning about overwrite.
+play again?
+Currently game plays one round.
+*Not using a global variable for the array containing save file names.

 Assignment